College Application Fee Waivers

 For more information, see the Counselor's Guide to Fee Waivers for the SAT and the SAT Subject Tests (.pdf/1.1MB).
 Requires Adobe Reader (latest version recommended).

 Note that your student may have to include a copy of the SAT fee waiver form with the application fee waiver request form.

 To be eligible for SAT Program fee waivers (and thus for up to four college application fee waivers), a student must be either an American citizen or a foreign national who is testing in the United States or U.S. territories.
 Eligibility is determined by family income or by participation in a public assistance or other program for economically disadvantaged families.
 The income guidelines are based on those of the National School Lunch Program.

 Make sure your students understand that each student can receive and use up to four "Request for Waiver of College Application Fee" forms.
 They should only send the forms with their applications to institutions that are listed in the SAT Fee-Waiver Directory of Colleges (.pdf/1.34MB).

 Individual colleges' policies

 Although most colleges follow the general guidelines of the NACAC and College Board for determining fee waiver recipients, individual institutions' policies vary.
 Research the policies of the colleges your students are applying to, especially state institutions or systems — they may have their own forms and income guidelines.
 If students meet the basic criteria of each institution, it's almost certain they'll be granted the waiver.

 Determining who might qualify for a waiver

 How do you determine which students may qualify for a fee waiver?
-If you have access to the list of students in the free or reduced-price lunch program, you will have an indication of who might qualify.
+If you have access to the list of students in the National School Lunch Program, you will have an indication of who might qualify.
 However, some public schools don't give that information to counselors.

 Talking with students about finances is difficult and as Carol Lemmon, a high school counselor in